 For something less frightful, head to Kingpin, next door to indoor skydiving venue iFly.
 From indoor bowling and karaoke, to an entire floor of arcade games, Kingpin has something to offer everyone.
 Or head up the road to the Skyline gondola and experience Skyline Queenstown's night luge experience, meaning you can continue your gravity-fuelled riding long into the evening around an illuminated track.

 Ski under lights

-If a full day at one of Queenstown’s four ski resorts isn’t enough for you, then make your way to Coronet Peak on a Friday night and keep skiing under lights.
+If a full day at one of Queenstown’s four ski resorts isn’t enough for you, then make your way to Coronet Peak on a Wednesday or Friday night, and keep skiing under lights.
 Ski into the Ice Bar for après beers or dine out on the deck at the base lodge.